G-RAP Spring Break Global Experiences

-In the spring of 2016, a great adventure took place when Director Romanov led a group of G-RAP students to Vietnam.
-Students were able to explore different cultural sites, eat delicious local cuisine, and meet people from all different backgrounds.
+For this spring's Global Experience, Dr. Romanov led a group of G-RAP students to Vietnam.
+Students were able to explore different cultural sites, eat delicious local cuisines, and meet people from diverse backgrounds.
 One student wrote the following about his experiences in Vietnam with G-RAP:

 “As an International Affairs major with a focus on Latin America, the spring break trip to Vietnam offered by the G-RAP was an amazing way for me to see a new country that I never thought I would have visited before.
 Four of the other students and I were simultaneously taking a history of the Vietnam Wars class in the G-RAP at the time of the trip which allowed us to both understand the country we were going to better, and appreciate the history and culture even more.
-Every day we spent the morning touring the city that we were in seeing the most attractive religious and political sights, and by the afternoon we were free to explore as we pleased and follow our personal interests.
-I could not think of a better way to spend my freshman spring break than by joining this great group of people and experiencing a completely new world, trying new foods, and learning a different way of life.” – Henry Allen, member of G-RAP 2015-2016
+Every day we spent the morning touring cities and religious and political sights.
+By the afternoon, we were free to explore as we pleased and follow our personal interests.
+I could not think of a better way to spend my freshman spring break than by joining this great group of people and experiencing a completely new world, trying new foods, and learning a different way of life.” – Henry Allen, G-RAP 2015-2016

-Director Artemi Romanov took a handful of G-RAP students to Thailand on a trip of a life time.
-They toured extravagant Buddhist temples, ruins, and sampled some of the best cuisine Thailand had to offer.
-This enriching cultural experience was definitely a trip to remember for these G-RAP students.
+During the Spring of 2015, Dr. Romanov took a group of G-RAP students to Thailand on a trip of a lifetime.
+They toured elaborate Buddhist temples, ruins, and sampled some of the best cuisines Thailand had to offer.
+This enriching cultural experience was a trip to remember for these G-RAP students.
 A graduate of G-RAP and CU Boulder wrote this about his experiences in Thailand below:

 CU Boulder offers a variety of summer global seminars, and two are led by G-RAP faculty, Dr. Artemi Romanov and Dr. Carol Conzelman.
 The summer global seminars offer course credit and multiple weeks abroad.
 See below for more information about G-RAP faculty-led Summer Global Seminars.

 Based in St. Petersburg, students earn nine credit hours during a six-week period.
 The Russian culture and language courses fill students’ time along with various field trips and cultural excursions.
 After morning classes, students have the opportunity to explore palaces, museums, churches, attend concerts and operas, and meet new people.
-This summer global seminar is led by Dr. Artemi Romanov, who is a native of St. Petersburg and Russian speaker.
+This summer global seminar is led by Dr. Artemi Romanov, who is a native of St. Petersburg and a Russian speaker.
 A past participant said, “Artemi Romanov was an amazing instructor.
-He had more knowledge on the area that one can imagine.”
+He had more knowledge of the area than one could imagine.”

 The enthusiastic and knowledgeable Dr. Carol Conzelman accompanies a group of CU students to the country of Bolivia during the month of June, every other year.
-This global seminar, lasting two and a half weeks, allows students to earn three upper division credit hours while they learn about democracy, life in the rural Andes Mountains, Bolivian history, Aymara culture, agriculture, and rural development.
+This global seminar, lasting two and a half weeks, allows students to earn three upper-division credit hours while they learn about democracy, life in the rural Andes Mountains, Bolivian history, Aymara culture, agriculture, and rural development.
 While in Bolivia, students will gain a unique perspective of the coffee industry, social movements in Latin America, and so much more.
-A past student wrote, “The course is very experiential and interactive.
-Everyday there are engaging discussions and you get to meet experts on topics that you study.
-You have your own research that you do, so you get to decide how you want the class to relate to your interests and can choose how in depth you want to study your topic.
+A former student wrote, “The course is very experiential and interactive.
+Every day there are engaging discussions and you get to meet experts on topics that you study.
+You have your own research that you do, so you get to decide how you want the class to relate to your interests and can choose how in-depth you want to study your topic.
 Coroico is a beautiful place with very welcoming people.
-The small town feel sets in quickly as you see people you know every day in the plaza or your favorite restaurant.
+The small-town feel sets in quickly as you see people you know every day in the plaza or your favorite restaurant.
 It is better to know Spanish before you go so that you can get to know the locals on a deeper level.”